berdjabrahamian/berdjabrahamian.github.io/README.md

 ### Full Stack Developer
 #### **High Tide Inc.** (2021 - 2022) - [High Tide](https://hightideinc.com)

-* Developed, built, and maintained internal tooling and custom software for stakeholders and Brink and Mortar locations to maintain online systems and functionality.
+* Developed, built, and maintained internal tooling and custom software for stakeholders and Brick and Mortar locations to maintain online systems and functionality.
-* Responsible for the maintenance and updates for Canna Cabana E-commerce store, building out new functionality and maintaining currently implemented custom systems to provide customers a better online experience.
+* Responsible for the maintenance and updates for Canna Cabana E-commerce store, building out new functionality and maintaining currently implemented custom systems to provide customers an optimal online experience.
 * Implemented a full DEV OPS pipeline, updated the asset pipeline, led the development of Canna Cabana's KYC verification system, and made Canna Cabana the first approved retailer for online cannabis sales in all of Alberta by AGLC.

 ---